China–North Korea relations: 2010s

 In March 2010, Kim visited Beijing to meet with the Politburo Standing Committee of the Chinese Communist Party.
 He returned to Pyongyang empty-handed, without assurances of additional economic relief.
 North Korea's economic dependence on China grew substantially.
 In 2000, China represented 24.8% of North Korea's foreign trade but within 10 years this figure ballooned to over 80%.

 In August 2012, Jang Song-thaek, uncle of Kim Jong Un, met CCP General Secretary Hu Jintao in Beijing.
 It has since been widely reported that during their meeting, Jang told Hu Jintao he wished to replace Kim Jong Un with his brother Kim Jong-nam.
 The meeting was allegedly taped by Zhou Yongkang, then secretary of the Central Political and Legal Affairs Commission, who informed Kim Jong Un of the plot.
 In December 2013, Jang was executed for treason while in July 2014 Zhou was publicly put under investigation for corruption and other crimes and was arrested in December 2014.
 These events are said to have marked the beginning of Kim Jong Un's distrust of China, since they had failed to inform him of a plot against his rule, while China took a dislike to Kim for executing their trusted intermediary.

-On 5 May 2013, North Korea "grabbed," according to Jiang Yaxian, a Chinese government official, another Chinese fishing boat in a series of impounding Chinese fishing boats.
+In February 2013, North Korea conducted another nuclear test, which China condemned.
+On 5 May 2013, North Korea "grabbed", according to Jiang Yaxian, a Chinese government official, another Chinese fishing boat in a series of impounding Chinese fishing boats.
 "North Korea was demanding 600,000 yuan ($97,600) for its safe return, along with its 16 crew."
 The Chinese Foreign Minister Yang Jiechi said that China "resolutely" opposed the 2013 North Korean nuclear test conducted by North Korea.
 The North Korean ambassador to China, Ji Jae-ryong, was personally informed of this position on 12 February 2013 in a meeting with Yang Jiechi.